 For a workplace where a machinery parts washer is used, alkaline detergents mixed with water is a favourable option.
 Water-based parts washers give you all the cleaning power of the solvent, with cleaning solutions that are safe and biodegradable.

 According to the EPA, water-based cleaners are “better than solvents from an overall human health and environmental standpoint.
 They reduce worker exposure and exposure to the surrounding community”.

 One example is the Alsco Ecosafe Parts Washer, which is designed to use OzzyJuice, a non-flammable, pH neutral, non-toxic and non-corrosive solution instead of traditional engine cleaning solvents.

 The Alsco Ecosafe Parts Washer converts hydrocarbons into water and carbon dioxide, while oil and grease are converted into oxygen and carbon dioxide.
 It provides a safer alternative since the number of pollutants left in wastewater is only 7% that of the pollutants in traditional wastewater.

 Businesses are gradually becoming aware of the impact they are making on the environment.
 The next time you hire a cleaning team for your workplace, make sure that they are using eco-friendly products.
 Look for the Design for Environment (DFE) logo.

 Keeping a green work environment doesn’t mean compromising your standards.
 In fact, it can even promote health, and eventually productivity, among your workers by decreasing potential risks for injuries.

-Take Green Cleaning as a chance to increase your knowledge on efficient cleaning practices that can help reduce waste and chemical use.
-The EcoSafe Washer is safe to use, cost effective and remarkably strong.
+Take Green Cleaning as a chance to increase your knowledge of efficient cleaning practices that can help reduce waste and chemical use.
+The EcoSafe Washer is safe to use, cost-effective and remarkably strong.

 Curious on how our Alsco Ecosafe Parts Washer can transform oil and grease into water and carbon dioxide?
 Contact our Experts.